isomerpages/jointpoly-polyforum/index.md

 ---
 layout: homepage
 title: Polytechnic Forum 2023
-description: "The Polytechnic Forum (PF), an initiative which started in 1996, aims to provide a platform for polytechnic students to gain a deeper understanding of pertinent national issues through peer discussions, learning journeys, talks, and engagement with government and industry leaders. "
+description: The Polytechnic Forum (PF), an initiative which started in 1996, aims to provide a platform for polytechnic students to gain a deeper understanding of pertinent national issues through peer discussions, learning journeys, talks, and engagement with government and industry leaders.
 image: /images/PF 2023/Homepage/pf-colour (transparent background).png
 permalink: /
 notification: ""